jbush001/NyuziToolchain/tools/clang/docs/UsersManual.rst

 limited number of ARM architectures.
 It does not yet fully support ARMv5, for example.

+PowerPC
+^^^^^^^

+The support for PowerPC (especially PowerPC64) is considered stable on Linux and FreeBSD: it has been tested to correctly compile many large C and C++ codebases.
+PowerPC (32bit) is still missing certain features (e.g. PIC code on ELF platforms).

 Other platforms
 ^^^^^^^^^^^^^^^

-clang currently contains some support for PPC and Sparc; however, significant pieces of code generation are still missing, and they haven't undergone significant testing.
+clang currently contains some support for other architectures (e.g. Sparc);
+however, significant pieces of code generation are still missing, and they haven't undergone significant testing.

 clang contains limited support for the MSP430 embedded processor, but